openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL An opaque value provided by the Event Receiver when the event is triggered.
 This is a nested attribute in the event payload.

-subject
+sub_id

 > REQUIRED.
-The value of the `subject` field in a Verification Event MUST always be set to have a simple value of type `opaque`.
+The value of the top-level `sub_id` claim in a Verification Event MUST always be set to have a simple value of type `opaque`.
 The `id` of the value MUST be the `stream_id` of the stream being verified.

 > Note that the subject that identifies a stream itself is always implicitly added to the stream and MAY NOT be removed from the stream.